xhrivas/data-analytics-portfolio/3. data modeling/stopping-distances-project/README.md

-Data Sources:

 eBike stopping distances:
-We measured stopping distances using an eBike on a gravel road.
+I measured stopping distances using an eBike on a gravel road.

 Car stopping distances:
 Cairney, Peter, and Anthony Germanchev.
 "A pilot study of the effects of macrotexture on stopping distance."
 Road Safety Research and Analysis Report (2006).